zuozhenggh/learning-library/developer-library/python-and-database-scripting/python-scripting/python-scripting.md

 In this Lab, you had an opportunity to try out connecting Python to the Oracle Database.
 You have learned how to:
 * Create connections
-* Use sessions pooling and Database Resident Connection Pooling
+* Use cx\_Oracle connection pooling and Database Resident Connection Pooling
 * Execute queries and fetch data
 * Use bind variables
 * Use PL/SQL stored functions and procedures